Hong Kong’s only foal was a good omen for the Clearwater Bay Equestrian Centre.

 Children, in particular, adore the centre and its ponies, puppies, playground, activity days, camps and party packages.
 There’s even a new mother-and-toddler group every weekday morning.

-Parties: The CEEC is now hosting children’s birthday parties.
+The CEEC hosts children’s birthday parties.
 It is a wonderful alternative for parents looking for space and something a little different.

 Details are available on 6398 6241 or via the web site on www.ceec.hk.